radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/create-an-environment.md

 ---
 # Create an environment

 This guide provides an overview of the steps required to create a new environment in Cloud Manager.

+An environment is where a Radiant One product lives.
+Each environment is completely isolated and contains endpoints to access different applications.

 ## Getting Started